GenciD21/Environment-Detection-System/README.md

 # Technical Talk with Peripherals and Host through ESP32

-It can be easy with a solid plan to go straight into programming - however not understanding some of the fundementals of how these components are connected leads to poor results later on.
-With the goal of this project being to sharpen my system design and embedded skills, we'll use part to discuss the technical aspect of the ESP connecting to the BME280, the algorithm involved in it, ESP32 and the LCD Display, as well as the ESP32/Host WebSocket Connection.
+###It can be easy with a solid plan to go straight into programming - however, it's important to know some aspects of the components to each hardware component we'll be using in order to suit our needs.

 ---